What is Payment Fraud? What are the Best Strategies to Protect Your Business?

 - Payment Fraud

-As the definition implies, “payment fraud” can cover any type of false, illegal, or illegitimate payment transaction completed by a criminal.
-The perpetrator can engage in payment fraud for a variety of reasons, but the main underlying cause is financial gain.
-The fraudsters could make off with stolen funds, or with the merchandise they can flip later and convert to cash, depriving their victims of their property in the process.
+[noun]/pā • mənt • frôd/As the definition implies, “payment fraud” can cover any type of false, illegal, or illegitimate payment transaction completed by a criminal.
+Perpetrators can engage in payment fraud for a variety of reasons.

-While payment fraud doesn’t have to be conducted online, fraudsters tend to operate primarily in the eCommerce space.
-It’s easier to commit card-not-present fraud as compared to card-present fraud.
-An almost limitless number of opportunities are available for fraudsters, but as a merchant, it’s harder for you to verify customers.
-EMV chip technology might have been the force that pushed a lot of fraudsters into the CNP space, but they’ve really taken a liking to it in the years since.
+An almost limitless number of opportunities are available for card-not-present fraudsters.
+In contrast, it’s much harder for you, as a merchant, to verify customers.
+EMV chip technology might have been the force that pushed a lot of fraudsters into the CNP space, but they’ve really adapted to the environment in the years since.

-Common Payment Fraud Tactics to Watch for
+How Payment Fraud Works: Common Payment Fraud Tactics

 Hackers can obtain the data they need, including cardholder information, banking information, login credentials, etc., through a variety of channels.
 Phishing is a common tactic where the fraudster creates a dummy site or email designed to trick a user into handing over their information.
 The fraudster might also use malware to steal information from cardholders without their knowledge or purchase stolen information on the dark web.